 - Virtual Line Access: You can virtually hold your place in line for popular attractions, and you are alerted when it’s time to ride.
 No more waiting two hours holding rafts, go play and come back when it’s your turn.
 Simply visit the attraction you want to ride, click your Tapu and reserve your spot.

 - TapTu Play: You can can take part in play experiences throughout the park.
-Such as controlling streams of water spurting from whales in Tot Tiki Reef, shooting water cannons at guests snaking down Kopiko Wai Winding River, illuminating images in the volcano’s hidden caves and more.
+Such as controlling streams of water spurting from whales in Tot Tiki Reef, shooting water cannons at guests snaking down Kopiko Wai Winding River (lazy river), illuminating images in the volcano’s hidden caves and more.
 It really is a magical bracelet.